A

 piano accompaniment, including anecdotes from Ella's Apollo Theatre

 debut at age 16 to her retirement.
+Ella's was the first

-Wrote the Song
+Wrote the Song"

 This